UniversalDependencies/docs/contributing_language_specific.md

 Such a mirror is no longer expected and templates for these pages are not generated.
 Nevertheless, it is possible to have them; contributors wishing to write the full mirror must create the pages manually (see remarks below).

-## The language page
+## The Language Page

 Also called the language hub or index page, this is the minimal documentation that we want to be available for every language.
-It should describe important aspect of every level of annotation, such as (these are just a few example questions, see the template for more):
+It should describe important aspects of every level of annotation, such as (these are just a few example questions, see the template for more):

 * tokenization / word segmentation (are there multi-word tokens? are there exceptional cases where “words with spaces” are permitted?)
 * morphology (which features occur with which parts of speech? what values can the features have in this language?)